握りをとことん楽しむもよし、

 ≪Cancellation Policy≫

-cancellation within three days of the reservation, will be charged the full
+Any same-day cancellation will be charged the full omakase menu price.

 Location